 University of Melbourne Indigenous graduate students are fulfilling their potential as Australia's highest achievers and leaders.

 Read more ..

-An Aboriginal Walk around the Parkville Campus has been developed and was piloted in early 2013.
-The walk, entitled "Billibellary's Walk", is a cultural interpretation of the landscape that provides an experience of connection to Country which Wurundjeri people continue to have, both physically and spiritually.
+Billibellary's Walk is named after the Ngurungaeta, or clan head, of the Wurundjeri people at the time of Melbourne’s settlement.
+The walk is a cultural interpretation of the University’s Parkville campus landscape that provides an experience of connection to Country which Wurundjeri people continue to have, both physically and spiritually.